 Bees aren’t creatures you would expect to see up in the coldest areas of Alaska.
 But, this little bee is a curious exception.
 They will emerge from hibernation in the spring and survive on nectar from flowers.
 The queens do so much earlier than the workers.

-While these bees look a lot like other bumblebees, some small adaptations help them in these colder regions.
-The first is that they are a little bit hairier, which allows them to trap air in their fur for better insulation.
-The second is that they can “shiver,” much like mammals do to keep warm.
-They use their strong flight muscles to generate a lot of heat without too much effort.
-This all keeps them comfortable and active until it is time to hibernate again.
+While these bees look like other bumblebees, some minor adaptations help them in these colder regions.
+The first is that they are a little hairier, allowing them to trap air in their fur for better insulation.
+The second is that they can “shiver,” like mammals, to keep warm.
+They use their strong flight muscles to generate heat without too much effort.
+This keeps them comfortable and active until it is time to hibernate again.

 Arctic Woolly Bear Moth

-There is also a species of moth found in some parts of the Canadian arctic and into Russia.
-This species has a familiar lifecycle, with the adults emerging in late spring, mating, laying their eggs, and dying around two-weeks later.
-What makes this species interesting is that it is the caterpillar that has a clever survival strategy.
-It hatches from the egg and stays frozen over the winter under its big hairy coat.
+There is also a moth species found in some parts of the Canadian arctic and Russia.
+This species has a typical lifecycle, with the adults emerging in late spring, mating, laying their eggs, and dying around two weeks later.
+What makes this species interesting is that the caterpillar has a clever survival strategy.
+It hatches from the egg and stays frozen over the winter under its oversized hairy coat.
 It then thaws out, ready for the next stage of the lifecycle.

 Of course, we can’t talk about the insects of the tundra without talking about mosquitoes.

 Mosquitoes aren’t just found in the hot and humid swamps of the southern states.
-You can also find them in great numbers in colder regions.
+You can also find them in significant numbers in colder regions.
 It all depends on the species and their relevant adaptations.
 In the North American tundra, some species have evolved to handle cold temperatures with great ease.
 They have glycerol in their blood that works as a form of antifreeze.
-Some species are much like those further south, with males feeding on the nectar of available flowers and the females on the blood of large mammals like caribou.
-However, there are some species here that have evolved not to rely on blood at all.
+Some species are much like those further south, with males feeding on the nectar of available flowers and females on the blood of large mammals like caribou.
+However, some species have evolved not to rely on blood at all.

 How Do Darker Colors Help?

 Many of these darker insects are ground-dwelling creatures.
-These ground beetles are just as important as any flying pollinators in dealing with dead matter and maintaining the landscape’s health.
-In turn, a juicy beetle becomes a nice snack for any insectivores living in the area.
-Some of these ground-dwelling insects will feed on the plentiful moss and lichen, which are also loved by caribou.
+These ground beetles are just as important as flying pollinators in dealing with dead matter and maintaining the landscape’s health.
+In turn, a juicy beetle becomes a snack for any insectivores in the area.
+Some ground-dwelling insects will feed on the plentiful moss and lichen, which caribou also love.
 Then you will find the little weevil that deals with dead leaves and other plant matter.

-Insects really are everywhere in the world in some form.
-Insect life is essential for the health and development of all kinds of ecosystems, including the tundra.
-It might be harder for species to survive here.
+Insects are everywhere in the world in some form.
+Insect life is essential for the health and development of all ecosystems, including the tundra.
+It might be more challenging for species to survive here.
 But, those that have adapted to the cold can live in ways similar to southern species.
 This means you can find beetles, moths, bees, mosquitoes, and more in the North American Arctic tundra.